Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 ASP.NET MVC provides Action Filters for performing logic either before an action method is called or after its run.
 Action Filters are custom attributes that provide a declarative means to add pre-action and post-action behavior to controller action methods.

-In this Hands-on Lab you will create a custom action filter attribute into MVC Music Store solution to catch controller's requests and log site actvity into a database table.
+In this Hands-on Lab you will create a custom action filter attribute into MVC Music Store solution to catch controller's requests and log site activity into a database table.
 You will be able to add your logging filter by injection to any controller or action.
 Finally, you will see the log view that shows a visit list.

 > **Note:** This Hands-on Lab assumes you have basic knowledge of **ASP.NET MVC.** If you have not used **ASP.NET MVC** before, we recommend you to go over **ASP.NET MVC Fundamentals** Hand-on Lab.